nose-devs/nose/unit_tests/test_doctest_munging.rst

     >>> list(blankline_separated_blocks("spam"))
     ['spam']

-``remove_stack_traces`` removes the stack traces.
+``remove_stack_traces`` removes the stack traces, replacing them with an ellipsis.
 Note the first line here is chosen not to be "Traceback (most recent...", since doctest would interpret that as meaning that the example should raise an exception!

     >>> from nose.plugins.doctests import remove_stack_traces
     >>> print remove_stack_traces("""\